 Since the 1800's when Chief Kamiakin diverted water near the Ahtanam Mission into a ditch to irrigate a small patch of corn, water and controlling where it goes has played a major role in both the welfare and economy of this valley.

-Recently the U.S. Fish and Wildlife Service issued their answer to the problem, that is to “Do Nothing” – since the project (along with other alternative projects) – will ultimately effect plant and wildlife (when does building anything not effect plant and wildlife?) – Their answer is to put our heads in the sand and just pretend the issue doesn't exist.
+Recently the U.S. Fish and Wildlife Service issued their answer to the problem, that is to “” – since the project (along with other alternative projects) – will ultimately effect plant and wildlife (when does building anything not effect plant and wildlife?) – Their answer is to put our heads in the sand and just pretend the issue doesn't exist.
 Well I say that is the wrong answer!

 Many people who know me, will tell you that I do care strongly about our environment, and that I believe man's ability to survive as a species depends on whether or not we respect the environment we live in; however to what extent?
 Do we allow a particular species of bird to prohibit military training exercises designed to prepare our men and women for combat?
 You would say, no, right?
 Well you would be wrong.
 The Yakima Training Center has thousands of acres of prime training land not being used because of the sage grouse; on that same token, do we allow the welfare and economy of our valley to die, because of a particular species of plant life?
 Well not yet, but if the USFWS has anything to say about it, the shrub-steppe will prohibit the development of the Black Rock project.